mikegcoleman/dceu-demos/it-pros/README.md

 8. Go to the AtSea website and refresh to verify it's still running.

-	Even though one node failed, the built in Docker EE load balancer will direct traffic to the containers running on our healthy `manager1` node
+	Even though one node failed, the built in Docker EE load balancer will direct traffic to the containers running on our healthy nodes.

 9. Move back to UCP